 My work for Molteni&C | Dada has always been focused on bringing the company back to its core values, more domestic, refined, and elegant, bringing it back to its original ‘grandeur.’
 This is a storied Italian manufacturer steeped in tradition, excellence, and amazing craftsmanship; hence I have an extensive set of tools and skills from which I can draw to design the best products possible.

-Pieces from the new Zara Home by Vincent Van Duysen photographed at the architect’s Casa M in Portugal.
+Pieces from the Zara Home, Collection 1 by Vincent Van Duysen photographed at the architect’s Casa M in Portugal.
 The collection includes a selection of furniture and home accessories in the distinctive, sophisticated style of Van Duysen's DNA.
 Photo: François Halard

 Melides, a picturesque village in Portugal's Alentejo region, exudes an enchanting authenticity.
 Its traditional whitewashed church and bustling covered market breathe life into the local community.
 Wandering the historic streets reveals charming 18th- century homes.
 But what truly sets Melides apart is its expansive lagoon, gracefully traversing the land, meandering through pine forests, rice paddies, and meadows before flowing towards the captivating shoreline.
 Rodrigo Cardoso